fengtomy/cached-storage/README.md

 ## limitation

-Currently it only support uni, and I'll try my best to support other platforms.
+Currently it only supports uni, and I'll try my best to support other platforms.